Best Pasta Fagioli Recipe

 This was tested with regular macaroni.
 I would highly recommend a short cut like Ditalini or Macaroni.

-Very important note on the pasta – I would warn against using pastas with lower cook times than Ditalini or Macaroni because that could result in over cooking.
+Very important note on the pasta – I would warn against using pastas with cook times lower than Ditalini or Macaroni because that could result in over cooking.
 Similarly, a thicker one requiring more time would undercook.
 Stick to pastas that cook in the 7-9 minute range for this one!

 What is pasta fagioli?